City : Money, Housing and Benefits : Jargon Buster

 Debt: money that is owed, an outstanding payment or money that is due.

-Budget: An estimate of what your income and expenditure is over a period of time.
+Budget: An estimate of what your income and spending is over a period of time.

 Current Account: An account where you can take out money without giving advanced warning that you are taking it out.